 More than half (53%) of the employers questioned said educational institutions are failing to prepare undergraduates for the world of work by putting too much emphasis on book learning over real-world experience.

 More than four out of ten organisations (42%) were looking for individuals with a blend of technical expertise and soft skills.

 Sam Forrest, a second-year student on Huddersfield University’s Enterprise Development course, is an example of what industrious undergraduates can achieve.
 He created an online platform called Uni Media Mash, which allows the trading and selling of university books.

-Mr Forrest was invited by IPSE to hold a talk with students about the opportunities entrepreneurship and enterprise can offer.
+IPSE invited Mr Forrest to hold a talk with students about the opportunities entrepreneurship and enterprise can offer.
 One of his key pieces of advice was to start as soon as possible.

-“Whatever your skills, whatever your capital and whatever the business idea, Sam encouraged the students to get things off the ground sooner rather than later,” said IPSE’s press officer Ben Wright.
+“Whatever your skills, capital and business idea, Sam encouraged the students to get things off the ground sooner rather than later,” said IPSE’s press officer Ben Wright.

 With independent professionals and microbusinesses becoming an increasingly important and valuable part of the economic landscape, the university could be the perfect place to begin the journey to an exciting and empowering career in self-employment.